-Upon reading about both apps, you find both apps quite similar but that’s not a whole truth.
-Though both have same components to their design, the main difference is over user control.
-You have full privileges on each single aspect of your app whilst creating it
+Upon reading about both apps, you find both apps quite similar, but that’s not the whole truth.
+Though both have the same components to their design, the main difference is over user control.
+You have full privileges on every single aspect of your app while creating it.

-In Model-driven app, your entered data will control your app.
-The output of app will be decided by the input you add.
-The layout and overall design will be affected than the Canvas app.
-If you need flexibility, choose Canvas app, or you are more concern about structure, choose Model-driven app.
+In a Model-driven app, your entered data will control your app.
+The output of the app will be decided by the input you add.
+The layout and overall design will be more affected than the Canvas app.
+If you need flexibility, choose the Canvas app, or you are more concerned about structure, choose the Model-driven app.

-Let’s see a small demo with Power Apps, Power BI and Power Automate.
-We have prepared a Canvas app to collect Student Data from users and store in SharePoint list.
-There is an automated approval process which sends details to administrator, once user submit the information.
-After the approval of administrator, details will be stored into a SharePoint list.
-One Power BI report is prepared where all the details will be reflected to analyse the data.
+Let’s see a small demo with Power Apps, Power BI, and Power Automate.
+SharePoint developers have prepared a Canvas app to collect Student Data from users and store it in the SharePoint list.
+There is an automated approval process that sends details to the administrator once the user submits the information.
+After the approval of the administrator, details will be stored in a SharePoint list.
+One Power BI report is prepared where all the details will be reflected to analyze the data.

 Create a Canvas app

-- Login to SharePoint site and create one SharePoint list as below:
+- Login to the SharePoint site and create one SharePoint list as below:

-- There is a “PowerApps” option in command bar.
-Select “Create an app” option.
+- There is a “PowerApps” option in the command bar.
+Select the “Create an app” option.

-- Left pane will be opened to ask for name of app.
-Pass the name and click on “Create” button to create new app in Power Apps.
+- The left pane will be opened to ask for the name of the app.
+Pass the name and click on the “Create” button to create a new app in Power Apps.
 The app will be opened in App Studio.

-- App will have several screens already created, based on the list like Browse Screen, Details screen and Edit Screen.
+- The app will have several screens already created, based on the list like Browse Screen, Details screen, and Edit Screen.
 Add/Edit form will have validations on fields that are supported by SharePoint OOTB validations on columns.

-- Click on “EditScreen1” from tree view, to open a form in editor.
-You can find fields for all columns from SharePoint list.
+- Click on “EditScreen1” from the tree view to open a form in the editor.
+You can find fields for all columns from the SharePoint list.

-- Click on triangle icon from top bar on far most right to preview the app.
+- Click on the triangle icon from the top bar on the far most right to preview the app.

-- You will find below screens and functionality already created by Studio in app:
+- You will find below screens and functionality already created by Studio in the app:

-- Show all items from list on browse screen.
+- Show all items from the list on the browse screen.

-- Search items based on “Title” column from SharePoint list.
+- Search items based on the “Title” column from the SharePoint list.